-The SNS network N2020-06 Advancing the dialogue on pathways towards sustainable development for forest landscapes: research, monitoring and governance arranges a workshop in Riga, May 25-29.
+The SNS network N2020-06 Advancing the dialogue on pathways towards sustainable development for forest landscapes: research, monitoring and governance postpones the workshop in Riga until 24-28 May 2021.

 Goal: Engage stakeholders and bring them together around the following:

 • Dialogue on which governance structures, collaborations, monitoring and knowledge could be improved in the near term to make progress towards more sustainable management of boreal and temperate forest landscapes, including a range from intensively managed to conservation forests.
 Focus will be on forests of Northern Europe, with a view to North American forests and their management.